English (ENGL)

 Introduction to literary genres.
 Includes the study of terminology and standard techniques of reading and communicating about literature.
 PREREQ: ENGL 101 or equivalent placement test score.
 (This CWI course meets Idaho State Board of Education GEM competency requirements for GEM 5 - Humanistic and Artistic Ways of Knowing.).
 (3 lecture hours, 0 lab hours, 3 credits)

-ENGL 191 Introduction to Creative Writing
+ENGL 185 Introduction to English Studies

 (3 Credits, Spring)